COdereator/Practice_01/README.md

 ## Angular Pipes
 - Simply pipes are a way to transform data directly in your templates.
 Think of them as little tools that take in some data do some processing on it, and then return a nicely formatted output right.

+## Angular Services
+- A Service in angular is a class that provides specific functionality across multiple components in your application.
+Services are designed to handle tasks like data fetchin, business login, logging or any operation that sould be shared across components.